decentraland/old-documentation/_posts/getting-started/2018-01-02-coding-scenes.md

 In most traditional software programs, all events are triggered directly by user actions.
 Nothing in the program's state will change until the user clicks on a button, opens a menu, etc.

 Interactive environments and games are different from that.
 Not all changes to the scene are necessarily caused by a user's actions.
 Your scene could have animated objects that move on their own or even non-player characters that have their own AI.
-Some user actions might also take multiple frames to be completed, for example if the opening of a door needs to take a whole second, the door position must be incrementally updated about 30 times as it moves.
+Some user actions might also take multiple frames to be completed, for example if the opening of a door needs to take a whole second, the door's rotation must be incrementally updated about 30 times as it moves.

 We call each iteration over the loop a _frame_.
 Decentraland scenes are rendered at 30 frames per second whenever possible.
-If a frame takes more time than that to be rendered, then there will be fewer frames.
+If a frame takes more time than that to be rendered, then less frames will be processed.

 In each frame, the scene is updated; then the scene is re-rendered, based on the updated values.

 In Decentraland scenes, there is no explicitly declared game loop, but rather the `update()` functions on the _Systems_ of the scene make up the game loop.

-The rendering of the scene is carried out in the backend, you don't need to handle that while developing your scene.
+The compiling and rendering of the scene is carried out in the backend, you don't need to handle that while developing your scene.

 ## Systems

-Entities and components are places to store information about 3D the objects in a scene. _Systems_ change the information that's stored in components.
+Entities and components are places to store information about the objects in a scene. _Systems_ are places to store functions that change the information that's stored in components.

 _Systems_ are what make a static scene dynamic, allowing things to change over time or in response to user interaction.